Stats, Facts, and Info About Bozeman, MT

-Montana State University is among the top colleges in the nation.
-LendEDU ranked MSU as #1 in their list of the 30 Best Colleges for Outdoor Sports and Recreation.
-Montana State is also among the top 3 percent of colleges and universities in the nation for research expenditures, with a bill typically exceeding $100 million.
-Within the state, MSU is the largest research university and the largest research and development entity of any kind.
+Montana State University is the state’s largest research university and is consistently among the top public colleges in the nation.
+LendEDU ranked MSU as #1 on its list of the 30 Best Colleges for Outdoor Sports and Recreation, but that’s not the only reason students want to attend: Montana State is also known for its architecture, nursing, and engineering programs, among others.
+Montana State is also among the top three percent of colleges and universities in the nation for research expenditures, with a bill typically exceeding $100 million.
 This provides students with many hands-on and creative research opportunities that can't be obtained anywhere else in the state.

 - Annual Average Temperature: 43.95 F

 - Annual Average Precipitation: 18 in.